EgorHubBrest/HRM/README.md

 # HRM
-"HUMAN RESOURCES MANAGEMENT" is a web application designed for managing departments and personnel.
+The goal of the project is to write web applications for employee accounting and management.